roskenet/alchemy/20_poc/petunia/README.md

 ## Petunia villadiana

-A backend and front controller that does session management for the alpicola frontend.
+A Spring Boot BFF that does session management for the alpicola frontend.

+## Petunia axillaris

+A Spring Boot REST service client_credentials flow secured.